haidar-dev/example-turborepo-remix/README.md

 - Database [Multi-region Fly PostgreSQL Cluster](https://fly.io/docs/getting-started/multi-region-databases/)
 - Remix App Healthcheck endpoint for [Fly backups region fallbacks](https://fly.io/docs/reference/configuration/#services-http_checks)
 - [GitHub Actions](https://github.com/features/actions) for deploy the Remix App on merge to production and staging environments.
-- End-to-end testing with [Cypress](https://cypress.io) in the Remix App
 - Unit testing with [Vitest](https://vitest.dev) and [Testing Library](https://testing-library.com) inside the different packages.
 - Code formatting with [Prettier](https://prettier.io)
 - Static Types with [TypeScript](https://typescriptlang.org)
+- End-to-end testing with Playwright later on in the Remix App

 > **Warning**
 > All the following commands should be launched from the **monorepo root directory**